AgoraIO/Agora-Extensions/VideoCapture/Android/README.md

 The `startCapture` / `stopCapture` APIs are independent of any Android life cycles.
 Users should design their own way to control the camera behavior.

-The `tartCapture` method opens a camera and starts the camera preview, while `stopCapture` stops preview and release the camera resource.
+The `startCapture` method opens a camera and starts the camera preview, while `stopCapture` stops preview and release the camera resource.

 #### Pre processor